Alden Central School District: Alden Intermediate School

 Alden Intermediate School is located at 1648 Crittenden Road and educates students in Grades 3 through 5.
 The current principal is Alden Alumnus, Mr. John Mikulski.

 History

-The district closed Alden Elementary in 1997 to rename it, Alden Intermediate School, serving grades 3-5.
+The district closed Alden Elementary in 1997 to rename it, Alden Intermediate School, serving grades 3–5.
 The district consolidated during the summer of 2011, and the third grade was moved to the Primary School at Townline Elementary.
 Grades four and five were consolidated into the Middle School.
 At the November 2015 Board of Education meeting, due to the increased population at Alden Primary, the Board voted to reopen Alden Intermediate School in September 2016.
-The building first opened in 1936, and additions were put on in 1951 and 1960.
+The building was built and opened in 1936 as an addition to Alden High School and was dedicated on May 14, 1937.
+Additions were put on in 1951 (cornerstone laid on April 10, 1952 and dedicated on May 24, 1953) and 1960 (dedicated on November 9, 1960).